San Bernardino council backs bankruptcy plan that hammers bondholders

-LOS ANGELES (Reuters) - San Bernardino’s council approved a bankruptcy exit plan on Monday night that seeks to virtually eliminate the southern California city’s pension bond debt while paying Calpers, the state pension system, in full.
+LOS ANGELES, May 18 (Reuters) - San Bernardino’s council approved a bankruptcy exit plan on Monday night that seeks to virtually eliminate the southern California city’s pension bond debt while paying Calpers, the state pension system, in full.

 The city council voted 6-1 for the plan after a debate which included input from residents.